Your Business Case and Return on Investment

 Based on a typical FAST Pathways training investment, 1 prevented resignation would pay for training for 545 people.

 The additional benefits can be more difficult to quantify, but many people have found the FAST Pathways skills have improved their sleep quality and ability to stay focused, improving productivity and reducing mistakes.

 Based on a typical training investment, if a common mistake takes 45min to resolve, just 7 prevented mistakes per person per year would cover the cost of their training.

 The skills have also been found to improve teamwork and problem-solving, and reduce conflict and the resistance to change.

 The government-commissioned ‘Thriving at Work’ report shares comprehensive data on the costs to employers of Mental Health.
 It was the first study to include the effects of presenteeism (showing up for work but under-performing) alongside absence and replacing staff who leave.
 The average annual cost to private sector organisations is £1,300 per employee.
 For public sector organisations, it's £1,735 per employee.

-The returns from workplace investment in Mental Health are also reported.
-Data from 23 different studies shows an average return of £4.20 per £1 spent.
+The returns from workplace investment in Mental Wellbeing are also reported.
+Data from 23 different studies, updated in 2020 shows an average return of £5.20 per £1 spent

 |How else can we support you in building your business case?
 Get in touch and let's talk|